 For this problem, the start dates come from column B and the end dates come from column C. For unit, we need to supply "m", because we want to calculate months between dates.
 See this page on the DATEDIF function for more information about the options available.

-Complete whole months
+Calculate complete whole months

 When calculating months between two dates, DATEDIF always rounds months down to the last complete number of months.
-This means DATEDIF rounds the result down even when it is very close to the next whole month.
+This means DATEDIF rounds a result down even when it is very close to the next whole month.
 To calculate months to the nearest whole month, you can adjust the formula as shown below:

 In this version of the formula, we add 15 days to the end date.
-This ensures that end dates occurring in the second half of the month are treated like dates in the following month, effectively rounding up the final result to the next even multiple.
-End dates that occur in the first half of the month increase by 15 days, but not enough to affect the normal result from DATEDIF.
+This ensures that end dates in the second half of the month are treated like dates in the following month, effectively rounding up the final result to the next even multiple.
+End dates that occur in the first half of the month also increase by 15 days, but not enough to affect the normal result from DATEDIF.
 The screen below shows how the original DATEDIF formula compares to the modified version:

 YEARFRAC returns fractional years between two dates, so the result is an approximate number of months between two dates, including fractional months returned as a decimal value.
-The screen below shows how the original DATEDIF formula compares the YEARFRAC version:
+The screen below shows how the original DATEDIF formula compares to the YEARFRAC version: